James Clavell: Early prose and screenplay work

 In 1960, the Writers Guild went on strike, meaning Clavell was unable to work.
 He decided to write a novel, King Rat, based on his time at Changi.
 It took him three months and several more months after that to rework it.
 The book was published in 1962 and sold well.
 It was turned into a film in 1965.

-In 1961, Clavell announced he had formed his own company, Cee Productions, who would make the films King Rat, White Alice and No Hands on the Clock.
+In August 1960 Clavell announced he would set up his own production company, Cee Productions, to make three films: Unwanted from a novel by James Lindsay, Kingdom of the Mad and Earthquake.
+None were made.
+The following year Clavell announced Cee Productions would make the films King Rat, White Alice and No Hands on the Clock.

-In 1962, he signed a multi picture contract with a Canadian company to produce and direct two films there, Circle of Greed and The Sweet and the Bitter.
+In 1962, Clavell signed a multi picture contract with a Canadian company to produce and direct two films there, Circle of Greed and The Sweet and the Bitter.
 Only the second was made and it was not released until 1967.

-He wrote scripts for the war films The Great Escape (1963) and 633 Squadron (1964).
+Clavell wrote scripts for the war films The Great Escape (1963) and 633 Squadron (1964).

-He wrote a short story, "The Children's Story" (1964) and the script for The Satan Bug (1965), directed by John Sturges who had made The Great Escape.
+He wrote a short story, "The Children's Story" (1963), and the script for The Satan Bug (1965), directed by John Sturges, who had made The Great Escape.
 He also wrote Richard Sahib for Sturges which was never made.

 Clavell wanted to write a second novel because "that separates the men from the boys".
 The money from King Rat enabled him to spend two years researching and then writing what became Tai-Pan (1966).
 It was a huge best-seller, and Clavell sold the film rights for a sizeable amount (although the film would not be made until 1986).

 Leading film director

 Clavell returned to filmmaking.
-He wrote, produced and directed To Sir, With Love (1967), featuring Sidney Poitier and based on E. R. Braithwaite's semiautobiographical 1959 book.
+He wrote, produced and directed To Sir, with Love (1967), featuring Sidney Poitier and based on E. R. Braithwaite's semiautobiographical 1959 book.
 It was a huge critical and commercial success.

 Clavell was now in much demand as a filmmaker.
 He produced and directed Where's Jack?
 (1969), a highwayman film which was a commercial failure.
 So too was an epic film about the Thirty Years' War, The Last Valley (1971).